 Visualization

-If a gynecologist or another health care practitioner has recommended you for a pelvic MRI, it’s likely they’re looking for more information and visualization.
+If a gynecologist or another health care practitioner has recommended you for a pelvic MRI, they’re likely looking for more information and visualization.
 The scan helps provide a more informed picture of your situation and helps your medical practitioner decide the next course of action.
 In other words, MRIs are often useful diagnostic and monitoring tools.

 Detection